kevin-s-chin/Case-Studies/Cyclistic_Case_Study/cyclistic_report.md

 By Kevin Chin

-Published: 9 October, 2023
+Published: 9 October 2023

-Last edited: 9 October, 2023
+Last edited: 9 October 2023

 ## Executive Summary

 #### Overview

-Cyclistic is a fictional Chicago-based bike-sharing company whose userbase is split into two categories: members who pay an annual subscription and casuals who can buy a single-ride or full-day pass.
+Cyclistic is a fictional Chicago-based bike-sharing company whose user base is split into two categories: members who pay an annual subscription and casuals who can buy a single-ride or full-day pass.

 #### Problem

-Thus far, Cyclistic has focussed on building its userbase.
+Thus far, Cyclistic has focussed on building its user base.
 Recent financial analysis has revealed that our members are much more profitable than our casual users, so we intend to pivot our marketing strategy towards converting casuals into members.
 This study was conducted using bike trip data and its insights will inform our marketing team about how casuals and members use our services.

 #### Findings